documentnode/documentnode.io/release-notes/relnotes-1.2.128.md

 On Linux, you will download an AppImage file, which is similar to an App file on macOS.
 Just give the AppImage file executable permission, and then double-click it to open Document Node.

-Next step, we will focus on polishing our documentation, finalising the first stable version, and developing new features for the next major release.
+Next step, we will focus on polishing our documentation, finalizing the first stable version, and developing new features for the next major release.

 Today's version is a minor update, and please see the improvements and bug fixes below.